grondo89/users-and-posts/README.md

-# Users and Post App
+# Users and Posts App

 Small App which consumes the jsonplaceholder API in order to display user info and posts together.